Discover the Seven Most Popular Easter Flowers and Their Symbolic Meanings

-Easter Lily and Lily of the Valley
+Lily of the Valley

 Lilies of the valley are another popular white bloom come Easter: They were mentioned by King Solomon several times and referenced by Christ in the Sermon on the Mount.
-The lily of the valley symbolizes the Advent of Christ and the purity of the Virgin Mary, according to "Signs & Symbols in Christian Art" from Oxford University Press.
+The lily of the valley symbolizes the Advent of Christ and the purity of the Virgin Mary, according to Signs & Symbols in Christian Art from Oxford University Press.

 Beautiful and vibrant, tulips—with buds that come in an array of different colors—are the ultimate spring flower.
 According to ProFlowers, white tulips are associated with forgiveness, a common theme for Easter.
 The purple iteration represents royalty, so a bouquet with white-and-purple tulips would celebrate the royalty of Jesus Christ as the son of God.
-This Easter flower has its origins in Turkey but became associated with Holland after being cultivated by the Dutch.
-A little-known and interesting fact about tulips is that their bulbs became so prized that they were used as currency for a time, until the tulip market crashed.
+This Easter flower has its origins in Turkey, but became associated with Holland after being cultivated by the Dutch.
+A little-known and interesting fact about tulips is that their bulbs became so prized, that they were used as currency for a time—until the tulip market crashed, that is.
 But, as author and historian Anne Goldgar cautions, there never really was a "tulip fever."
 Tulips remain popular to this day because of their beauty and versatility.
-You can find a tulip to express your feelings or decorate a room with relative ease thanks to the many varieties.
-For Easter, an arrangement of tulips is always a lovely choice.
+You can find a variety to express your feelings or decorate a room with relative ease and on Easter, an arrangement of tulips is always a lovely choice.

 Irises symbolize the Passion of Christ and resurrection, as told in historical manuscripts at The Getty.
 Irises come in different colors, each with their own symbolism.
 According to the Journal of Experimental Botany, "iris" is a Greek word that means "rainbow" (because of its many available colors).
-The flowers have sword-like petals, which may explain why the flowers are sometimes referred to as "sword lilies," according to "Signs & Symbols in Christian Art."
+The flowers have sword-like petals, which may explain why the flowers are sometimes referred to as "sword lilies," according to Signs & Symbols in Christian Art.
 The upright petals of the iris are said to symbolize the three virtues: faith, valor, and wisdom.
 When arranging irises for display, choose one type and one color per container for the prettiest effect.
 An old-fashioned celery glass makes a nice vase for these flowers.

 Daisies and Dandelions

-If any flower is iconic of spring, the daisy is a given.
+If any flower is iconic for spring, it's the daisy.
 White daisies symbolize hope, serenity, and purity, according to Eastern Floral.
-The dandelion—which is similar in shape—also has some religious symbolism for Easter.
-According to "Symbols of the Christian Faith" by Alva William Steffler, it was featured in Flemish and German paintings of the Crucifixion and thus came to represent the Passion of Christ.
+The dandelion—which is similar in shape—also has some religious symbolism when it comes to the holiday.
+According to Symbols of the Christian Faith by Alva William Steffler, it was featured in Flemish and German paintings of the Crucifixion and thus came to represent the Passion of Christ.
 Best of all, these Easter flowers pair well together in bouquets, boutonnières, and front door wreaths.
 Their cheerful hues offer a pop of color that brightens up any room.